James Earl Coleman: Bundy litigation

 In 1986, Coleman and his associate, Polly Nelson, joined the defense team of serial killer Ted Bundy.
 They were able to secure three stays before Bundy was finally executed on January 24, 1989.
-Coleman was featured in the Netflix series, Conversations with a Killer: The Ted Bundy Tapes, and the Amazon Prime Video series, Ted Bundy: Falling for a Killer.
+Coleman was featured in the Netflix series Conversations with a Killer: The Ted Bundy Tapes and the Amazon Prime Video series Ted Bundy: Falling for a Killer.

 Duke lacrosse

-In 2006, Coleman was appointed head of a committee to investigate the university's lacrosse team's culture amid the rape allegation scandal.
-He was noted as one of the only people involved in the case to publicly speak out against former district attorney Mike Nifong for his missteps in handling the case.
+In 2006, Duke University president Richard H. Brodhead appointed Coleman to chair one of five investigative committees formed in the wake of the Duke lacrosse case.
+The ad-hoc lacrosse review committee assessed the university's lacrosse team's culture, amid rape allegations, to determine whether the team's actions formed a pattern.
+Coleman stated that they would examine the team's conduct during the previous five years, across a three week period, before submitting a report.
+The Coleman report surmised that the players who had been charged "treated Duke staffers with respect... and had no record of sexist, racist, or other forms of anti-social behavior."

 In interviews with 60 Minutes and CBS, and in an article he wrote for the Huffington Post, Coleman voiced his concerns about the justice system on display throughout the Duke lacrosse case.

-Coleman stated that Nifong had committed serious prosecutorial misconduct, and if there were a conviction, there "would be a basis to have the conviction overturned based on his conduct."
+Coleman said that former district attorney Mike Nifong had committed serious prosecutorial misconduct, and if defendants were convicted, there "would be a basis to have the conviction overturned based on his conduct."